rupanjanam/demo_landingzone/README.md

 For the Azure subscription, you can use the MSDN subscription or AIRS credits that is available for Microsoft FTEs.

 As for the developer environment, for the demo envioronment, you can create a Windows 10 virtual machine in Azure.
+We need an Azure Windows 10 VM that allows Hyper-V feature; certain SKUs like D4_v3, D8_v3 etc. allows enabling Hyper-V.

 To setup the Dev environment we will need the following tools: